yungyuc/nsdhw_25au/project/README.rst

 **ATTENTION**: Your PR should include an entry in "Project List by Account Name" in this file.

-When submitting your proposal, name the PR as ``<username>-proposal**``, e.g., ``yungyuc-proposal-submission``.
+- hikaru-shih: A lightweight library for Fourier Transform on small-scale signals When submitting your proposal, name the PR as ``<username>-proposal**``, e.g., ``yungyuc-proposal-submission``.
 Don't forget to put the PR URL in the E3 entry too.
 You can request my review in the PR.